fauzanheryka/Predict-Clicked-Ads-Customer-Classification-by-using-Machine-Learning/readme.md

 These four features greatly affect the model that the customer will click on the ad or not.
 This important feature will be used as a benchmark for business recommendations.

 # STAGE 5.
-Business Recomendations and Evaluation
+Business Recomendations and Simulation
 ## Business Recomendation
 After doing the modeling, we will then make a business recommendation based on eda, feature importance, shap :